New York City Personal Injury Lawyers

 You don’t deserve this.

-Rather than letting another person get away with derailing your livelihood, fight for the highest and fairest settlement possible in your case with the help of our New York City personal injury attorneys at Hamilton Clarke, LLP.
-We understand that your priority is recovering from your injuries, therefore we encourage you to depend on our highly experienced, top-rated lawyers to advocate for the compensation you deserve.
-We can handle every stage of the process on your behalf, including negotiating with the insurance company to secure a favorable resolution in your case.
+We understand that your priority is recovering from your injuries, therefore we encourage you to depend on our highly experienced, top-rated lawyers to help you secure the recovery process you deserve.
+The attorneys at Hamilton Clarke, LLP will fight for the highest and fairest outcome for your case.
+We can handle every stage of the process, including negotiating with insurance companies to secure a favorable resolution.

 Cases We Handle

-Injuries can occur at any place and time and be caused by just about anybody.
-Thus, our New York City personal injury lawyers are equipped with the resources and strategies needed to help you overcome your situation, no matter what you’re up against.
+Injuries can occur at any place and time.
+Thus, our New York City personal injury lawyers are equipped with the resources and strategies needed to help you with your particular case, no matter what you’re up against.
 Personal injury claims we handle include but are not limited to:

 To successfully resolve your personal injury claim, you must prove that the defendant caused your injury.
-As such, you, the plaintiff, must prove the following four elements of negligence to maximize the chances of your case:
+As such, you, the plaintiff, must prove the following four elements of negligence to recover in your case:

-- Duty of care: The defendant was obligated by law to treat you with care and protect you from harm.
+- Duty of care: The defendant had a legal obligation to treat you with care and in some cases protect you from harm.

 - Breach of duty: The defendant breached their duty by acting or failing to act a certain way.

-- Causation: The defendant’s breach of their duty by acting or failing to act a certain way caused your injury, whether it was bodily harm or harm to your property.
+- Causation: The defendant’s breach of their duty by acting or failing to act caused your injury, whether it was bodily harm or harm to your property.

-- Damages: This element involves compensating the victim for their injuries.
-The victim must prove that they suffered bodily harm or harm to their property to receive compensation, known as “damages,” from the responsible party.
-Damages can cover lost wages, medical bills, pain and suffering, loss of consortium, property damage, and more.
+- Damages: You must prove that you suffered bodily harm or harm to your property to receive compensation, known as “damages,” from the responsible party.
+Damages can include lost wages, medical bills, pain and suffering, loss of consortium, property damage, and more.

 What to Do After Suffering an Injury